 “I will design and launch a dashboard to track our company’s most important KPIs (Key Performance Indicators) within the next quarter.
 This will help us identify areas of improvement and keep our finger on the pulse of our business.”

-Relevant: The goal is appropriate for the data analyst’s desire to track the company’s KPIs.
+R: The goal is appropriate for the analyst’s desire to track the company’s KPIs.

 7. Set Priorities